Parents » ELAC

 The Golden Oak English Learner Advisory Committee (ELAC) meets throughout the school year to review and discuss the educational experience provided for our students that are English Learners.

-Golden Oak ELAC Meeting Dates
+Golden Oak ELAC Tentative Meetings

-Meetings times and agendas are posted on the website and at the school site 72 hours in advance.
+Meeting times and agendas are posted on the website and at the school site 72 hours in advance.

 Golden Oak ELAC Members